Warning, Probation & Suspension Procedure

-Students who are placed on academic warning, probation or suspension are notified by email from the Academic Support Center.
+Students who are placed on academic warning, probation or suspension are notified by email from the Academic Success Center.
 The email is sent to the student’s University-assigned email address.
 Students are responsible for monitoring their official university email for messages.
 Claims of lack of notice or knowledge of the policy will not be grounds for exceptions to the academic standing standards and requirements.

 Section 3.
 Academic Standing Requirements

 Academic warning, probation and suspension holds are placed after the grading period at the end of each semester, including summer.
-Students are notified by email from the Academic Support Center.
+Students are notified by email from the Academic Success Center.
 The email is sent to the student’s University-assigned email address.
 Students are responsible for monitoring their official university email for messages.

 - Academic Warning